andrew-j-price/toolchain/README.md

 The toolchain is easily expandable, but here are some of the basics for what it provides to get you running quickly.
   - Configures
     - Ansible
+    - Development Tools
     - Docker
     - OpenStack Clients
-    - Vagrant
   - Grabs
     - Favorite git repos
     - Vagrant boxes

 ### Quick Start Guide
   - Clone repo
+  - Edit authorized_keys
-  - Edit ./roles/play/files/public_keys/default
+  - Edit roles/configure/files/public_keys/default
   - Run "vagrant up"